BrokenShards/SCVITool/readme.md

 ## Usage
 The SCVI save folder is located in `%localappdata%\SoulcaliburVI\`.<br>
-Backing up will will check if the `Saved` folder exists, and if so create a copy of it in `Saved_Backup`.
-An existing backup will be overwritten without warning.<br>
+Backing up will will check if the `Saved` folder exists, and if so create a copy of it alongside the SCVITools binary.
+Any existing backups on the same slot will be overwritten without warning.<br>
-Restoring will check if the `Saved_Backup` folder exists, and if so, it will delete the `Saved` folder and replace it with the contents of `Saved_Backup`.<br>
+Restoring will check if a backup exists in the given slot, and if so, it will delete the SCVI `Saved` folder and replace it with the backup in the slot.<br>

+### WARNING
+SCVITool does not check or verify the save slots, it only checks if the folder exists.
+If you try to restore a save slot that is just an empty folder, your save will be deleted and replaced with an empty folder!
+You have been warned!<br>

 ### GUI
 The GUI application provides an option to set a backup slot and has buttons to backup and restore.
 That's it.